scuzzydude/asimov/asimov.md

 I had this eureka moment on April 29^th^, 2021, on my after-dinner walk.
 It was the eve of my firstborn's birthday, which is likely why the basketball birthday gift crossed my mind.
 I'd worked this through in my head and felt like I had something of substance that I could turn into a workable system.

 As I neared the end of my walk, a cynical thought hit me.
 When I received the basketball gift in November, James Harden had just demanded to be traded.
 It was a gut-punch, in the middle of the pandemic, the Rockets in the NBA bubble had kept me optimistic.
 What followed was the season from hell.
 They did trade *The Beard*, and in return got a star player on the mend they traded only two months later.
-There was still hope, the Rockets had gone on a 6-game winning streak, but then the Rocket's best young player got hurt, and they went on a losing streak of 20 games.
+There was still hope, the Rockets had gone on a 6-game winning streak, but then the Rockets best young player got hurt, and they went on a losing streak of 20 games.
 At that point in April, I had watched the Rockets lose 37 of the last 43 games.
 For Rockets fans it was absolute hell.
 I'm thinking, hey little brother, thanks for the gift.
 He'd tricked me into objectifying *The Dream*, and perhaps that was the greatest sin against the basketball gods.
 I got home and watched the game, the Rockets versus the Bucks, heavyweight of the East.[^43] I watched, like I watched every game of the losing streak, doing my penance, now with the even heavier heart after realizing my sin.

 The Rockets were down 17 points in the second quarter.
 They got it down to 8 points by halftime, but I'd seen this film before.
 In the second half something miraculous happened.
 Kevin Porter Junior, a player we'd acquired for wooden nickels as a bizarre ricochet effect of trading James Harden, caught fire.
 Kevin, just twenty years old, was a brilliant southpaw guard who had potential to be a star.
 He'd just been through an embarrassing public incident in Miami where he'd might have saved his teammate's life.
 As if to confirm the maxim, "No good deed goes unpunished," The NBA had suspended him for a week for COVID protocol violations, and first game back, against the fellow bottom feeding Timberwolves, he scored only two points in a nauseating loss.
 That night against the Bucks, Porter was unconscious, destroying the defensive juggernaut with ease.
 He ended up with a box score of 51 points and 11 assists, becoming the youngest player in NBA history to record 50/10.
 He beat the previous title holder, LeBron James, by three years.